sogua1980/cis342/README.md

         }
 }
 - In the previous question, what will happen if we assign 10000 values instead of 10 values to the pointer?
 Why?
 - Write code to declare a variable named "foo".
 Now declare a pointer named "bar".
-What do you do to make foo changed everytime we change bar?
+What do you do to make foo changed every time we change bar?
 - We can find out the size of a variable using sizeof(varname) and print it using printf("%d",sizeof(varname)).
 Print the size of variables "a", "i", "a[0]", and "a[1]" in the program in first question.
 Describe your observation.
 - The _________ , also known as the address operator, returns the memory address of a variable. a.asterisk (*) b. ampersand (&) c. percent sign (%) d. exclamation point (!)
 - With pointer variables, you can __________ manipulate data stored in other variables. a. never b. seldom c. indirectly d.
 All of these